Donald Trump's call for 'energy dominance' is likely to run into real-world limits

 The new council will be granted sweeping authority over federal agencies involved in energy permitting, production, generation, distribution, regulation and transportation, with a mandate to cut bureaucratic red tape, enhance private sector investments and focus on innovation instead of “totally unnecessary regulation,” Trump said.

-But the president-elect's energy wishes are likely to run into real-world limits.
+But Trump's energy wishes are likely to run into real-world limits.
 For one, U.S. oil production under Biden is already at record levels.
 The federal government cannot force companies to drill for more oil, and production increases could lower prices and reduce profits.

 A call for energy dominance — a term Trump also used in his first term as president — "is an opportunity, not a requirement,'' for the oil industry to move forward on drilling projects under terms that are likely to be more favorable to industry than those offered by Biden, said energy analyst Kevin Book.